Shubhamf0073/SDE1---MLE-Assignment/README.md

 2. model.p: This file contains the trained SVM model serialized using pickle.
 It is loaded by the Flask application to perform image classification.

+3. app.py: This file contains the code for the Flask web app

-3. index.html: This HTML file defines the structure and layout of the web page.
+4. index.html: This HTML file defines the structure and layout of the web page.